12 Things Every Groom Should Know Before His Wedding Night

 Pro Wedding Night Tips For Grooms

 • Don’t be so consumed by the events and others that you neglect to nurture your intimate connection.
 Connect through out the day.
 Complement each other.
 Whisper and touch.
 Giggle and laugh.
 Pursue each other.
+Remember, the day is ultimately all about you.

 12. Remember, the good stuff is in the details